-1. During the period in which the office of President of the Republic is vacant, the Constitution may not be altered.
+- 1. During the period of the vacancy of the office [cargo] of President of the Republic the Constitution may not be altered. - 2.
+The interim President of the Republic guarantees the functioning of the organs of the State and the other institutions and may not exercise the competences referred to in paragraphs c), e), f), g), h), k) and l) of Article 158, in paragraphs b) and c), of numeral 1, and in numeral 2, of Article 159, in paragraph e), of Article 160 and in paragraph c), of Article 161.

-2. The interim President of the Republic shall guarantee the functioning of the offices of the State and all other institutions, but shall not exercise the powers referred to in article 159 paragraphs (c), (e), (f), (g), (h) (i) and (j), article 160 paragraphs 1(b) and 1(c), article 161 paragraph 2(e) and article 162 (c).
+Form of Acts

-Article 158 Form of Acts Normative acts of the President of the Republic shall take the form of presidential decrees, and other decisions shall take the form of presidential orders, and they shall be published in the Boletim da República.
+Normative acts of the President of the Republic shall take the form of presidential decrees, and other decisions shall take the form of presidential orders, and they shall be published in the Boletim da República.